Cancer drugs can change your skin and nails. But there are treatments that can help and things you can do to cope.

 Tell your doctor or nurse about any changes to your skin or nails during cancer drug treatment.
 They can tell you how to manage it or suggest treatments to relieve your symptoms.

-Some chemotherapy and targeted cancer drugs can change the skin on the palms of the hands and soles of the feet.
-This is called hand-foot syndrome or palmar plantar syndrome.
+Some chemotherapy can change the skin on the palms of the hands and soles of the feet.
+This is called hand-foot syndrome or palmar-plantar syndrome.

 With some chemotherapy drugs, the skin on the palms of your hands and feet can become sore, red and may peel.
 Some targeted cancer drugs can cause redness and thick, hardened skin on your fingertips, heels and toes.
 You might also have tingling, numbness, burning, pain and dryness.
 Touching warm objects might be uncomfortable.

 Hand-foot syndrome may affect your quality of life.
 Self care and dressing might be hard if you have severe symptoms.
 Most symptoms clear up once you have finished treatment.

 Tell your doctor or specialist nurse if you have any changes to the skin on your hands and feet.
 They will suggest treatment and offer advice.
 To help relieve symptoms:

 - keep your skin well moisturised with creams from your doctor or nurse

 - keep your hands and feet cool